-The fixed beacons allow measurements related to place.
-Fixed beacons emit a signal to differentiate them from the mobile individually worn body devices.
-Fixed beacons are attached to objects in places by people.
-Typically, a person would tag a location that is perhaps significant or holds special meaning using a fixed device.
-The tagging is driven by the personal desires and interest of individuals.
+The fixed beacons or digital tags allow measurements related to place.
+Digital tags emit a signal to differentiate them from the mobile, individually worn body devices.
+The tags are attached to objects in places by people.
+Typically, a person would tag a location that is perhaps significant or holds special meaning using a fixed Jabberwocky.
+The tagging is driven by the personal desires and interests of individuals.

-A fixed beacon communicates and logs all of the strangers that pass by it.
-It also broadcasts this list to mobile devices in its vicinity.
-Nearby mobile devices intersect this broadcast list with their internal log of previously encountered strangers.
+A digital tag communicates and logs all of the strangers that pass by it.
+It also broadcasts this list to mobile devices in its vicinity.10 Nearby mobile devices intersect this broadcast list with their internal log of previously encountered strangers.
 This intersection is the set of strangers that have been encountered before and that have also been to this current place.
 The larger the set the more the current place is "your turf".